nataliecclaire/nataliecclaire/README.md

 -Linear Algebra Final Project - Cancer Classifier: https://github.com/nataliecclaire/cancer_classifier -> Here's the link to our final paper we submitted.
 Most of it is explaining the evaluation techniques used and why they were beneficial: https://docs.google.com/document/d/1rZLcMH-zBnBLZ-WYvoDgVf1Mni-zYUYUnoLCB93gVeI/edit?usp=sharing

-⚡Fun fact: I once coded an Arduino kit to create a Candy-Crush style game that looks like BMO from Adventure Time!
+⚡ Fun fact: I once coded an Arduino kit to create a Candy-Crush style game that looks like BMO from my favorite TV show, Adventure Time!

 <img width="293" alt="Screenshot 2024-12-10 at 3 30 35 PM" src="https://github.com/user-attachments/assets/f2cc2ef3-27d4-4451-b9ff-f26fbc3f92ff">